meilisearch/documentation/reference/features/known_limitations.md

 #### Example

-Suppose your have three similar queries: `Hello World`, `Hello, World`, and `Hello - World`.
-Due to how our tokenizer works, each one of them will be processed differently.
+Suppose you have three similar queries: `Hello World`, `Hello, World`, and `Hello - World`.
+Due to how our tokenizer works, each one of them will be processed differently and take up a different number of "positions" in our internal database.

 If your query is `Hello World`: